davetropeano/lda/source/index.markdown

-The basic idea of Linked Data is that if you just substitute a data model ([RDF](/what-is-this-rdf-thing/index.html)) for HTML and otherwise 'make like the world-wide web', then applications can achieve the same sort of easy and limitless integration of data that we see for user interface in the HTML web.
+The basic idea of Linked Data is that if you just substitute a data model ([RDF](/what-is-this-rdf-thing/index.html)) for HTML and otherwise 'make like the world-wide web', then applications can achieve the same sort of easy and limitless integration of UI, data and function that we see for pages in the HTML web.
 For this to work, we need to implement client applications that 'make like a browser' and server applications that expose all data as hypertext-linked resources.
 The LDA framework provides server-side and a client-side components that make it easy to